 Regularly scheduled CME series include department-based educational activities or sessions that occur on a weekly, bi-weekly, monthly or quarterly basis.
 The healthcare provider’s staff plans and presents them.
 Some examples of regularly scheduled series include rounds, tumor boards, and morbidity and mortality conferences.

 Live CME activities take place in real-time and offer learners the opportunity to interact with other healthcare professionals and faculty.
-The live event is scheduled by an accredited CME provider and may take place in-person or remotely.
+The live event is scheduled by a CME company and may take place in-person or remotely.
 Live CME may take place in the form of a conference or seminar, lecture series, workshop or webinar.

 Enduring materials are independent, self-study learning materials that allow healthcare providers to complete CME credits conveniently, on their own time.
 Enduring materials may include printed, electronic or audiovisual media.
-Many CME providers offer newsletters, monographs, videos, podcasts, and journal-based CME activities to help healthcare professionals fit CME in their busy schedules.
+Many CME companies offer newsletters, monographs, videos, podcasts, and journal-based CME activities to help healthcare professionals fit CME into their busy schedules.

 Performance Improvement Activities